 For questions and further information contact: Amanda Scheps @ 540-347-7727 ext.
 227

-Hiking TrailsOur trails are open daily from dawn until dusk.
-If you would like to visit the natural area, the only requirements are that you fill out a waiver and read and follow our use guidelines.
+Hiking TrailsTrails are open daily from dawn until dusk.
+If you would like to visit the natural area, the only requirements are that you read and follow the use guidelines.
 Use guidelines encourage safe public access while preserving the natural features and characteristics of the land.
 The preserve is open to foot traffic only and pets are not allowed.
-Waiver forms, use guidelines, and trail maps can also be found at our trailhead kiosk.
+Use guidelines and trail maps can also be found at our trailhead kiosk.